 Generally speaking, a solar photovoltaic (PV) array can be used to power any household appliance or system that uses electricity.
 In the simplest case, you can use a solar water heater.

 There are many advantages of home solar energy.
 You can raise your property values, save money, and qualify for tax benefits.
-With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

-It depends on your location and the kind of panels you plan to use.
-With the winter months in Tennessee being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.
+It depends on where you live and what type of panels you're installing.
+With the winter months in Tennessee being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 The sun shines frequently in Clarksville, meaning your payback period could last 23.9 years per 5 kW of capacity on the high end.